Marlborough School, Woodstock: 21st century

 In 2007, plans were unveiled for a £1-million school building with a new theatre, cinema and conference venue.
 This building, the Marlborough Enterprise Centre, opened in early 2007 and saw a student-led production of Joseph and the Amazing Technicolour Dreamcoat in July of the same year.

-In 2010, a £3.8-million science center, dedicated to the memory of Oxfordshire County Councillor Brian Hodgson, was opened by Prof. Peter Dobson, director of Oxford University's Begbroke Science Park, and was blessed by the Bishop of Dorchester, the Rt.
-Rev. Colin Fletcher.
+In 2010, a £3.8-million science center, dedicated to the memory of Oxfordshire County Councillor Brian Hodgson, was opened by Prof. Peter Dobson, director of Oxford University's Begbroke Science Park, and was blessed by the Bishop of Dorchester, Rev. Colin Fletcher.

 In the 2008–2009 academic year the school enrolled more than a thousand pupils.
 It was the second most over-subscribed school in Oxfordshire, after Cherwell.

 The school received the British Council's International School Award for 2009–2012 and 2012–2015.
 This is "an accreditation framework for schools to record and evaluate their international work and embed it into the curriculum and whole school ethos".

 On 1 October 2012 the school converted to academy status.

 Since 2018 and as of 2023 the school is sponsored by the River Learning Trust.

 Activities

 The Marlborough School Chamber Choir has toured in Europe a number of times; visiting places such as Venice, Prague, the Santa Maria de Montserrat, and Barcelona.
 In July 2009 they travelled to Strasbourg and performed three concerts in and around the city.
 The Choir has also performed Christmas Carols at Blenheim Palace in 2007 and 2008, and released several recordings.

 Every other year the School produces a Summer Show.
-These have included Oliver!, Grease, The Wizard of Oz, High School Musical and Bugsy Malone.
+These have included Oliver!, Grease, The Wizard of Oz, High School Musical, Bugsy Malone and School of Rock.

 Marlborough students enjoy outdoor sports in Blenheim Park as well as a yearly "Fun Run" which pays for The Woodstock Pensioners Annual Christmas Dinner, and also donations to charities.

 Elective system

-All students in years 8 to 11 enrol in the Electives system; an introductory programme exists for the Year 7 students.
+All students in years 7 to 10 enrol in the Electives system; only year 8 and upwards can choose desired options.
+An introductory programme exists for the Year 7 students.
 The school dedicates two hours on Wednesday afternoons for pupils for extra-curricular activities.
-At the end of a school year, students receive an Electives Brochure, and an Electives form, which allows students to choose an extra curricular activity for the following year.
+At the end of a school term, students receive an Electives Brochure, and an Electives form, which allows students to choose an extra curricular activity for the following term.
 The students can choose from up to six options, putting listing them in order of preference.
 Three preferences will be allocated: Normally, the first preference is offered the first term, the second in the second term, and the third preference in the last term.

 While most electives are free, some electives have transportation fees and course costs.
 Students can choose a variety of electives, from ones that help to improve fitness, to tutoring and personal leisure.
 The system is broad and ranges from the Duke of Edinburgh Award to needlework and equestrian sports.